 - In the Contents pane, right-click the Flood_Zone_Wellington layer and click Zoom To Layer .

 If your map scale is smaller than 1:24,000, zoom in closer.
 Click the Map tab on the ribbon.
-In the Navigate group, click Fixed Zoom In as needed.
+In the Navigate group, click the Fixed Zoom In button as needed.

 - On the map, click the suburb containing most of the flood risk zone.

 The Pop-up pane appears and identifies the suburb as Te Aro.

 By default, pop-ups are displayed for the topmost layer in the Contents pane (excluding reference layers).
 You can change this setting by clicking the Explore tool drop-down arrow on the Map tab.

 - On the Quick Access Toolbar, click the Save button .